zealvora/certified-kubernetes-application-developer/practice-tests/surge.md

 ## Challenge: Deployment Updates

 ### Context
 You are managing a Kubernetes Deployment for a web application with `3` replicas.
-Your application is critical, and you want to minimize downtime during a rolling update, but you also want the update to finish quickly.
+Your application is critical, and you want to minimize downtime during a `rolling update`, but you also want the update to finish quickly.

 ### Requirement